OrdnanceSurvey/OSMM-Topography-Layer-stylesheets/Schema version 9/Stylesheets/Geopackage stylesheets/ArcMap stylesheets (LYR)/README.md

 # OS MasterMap Topography Layer
-*Road, Outdoor, Light and Standard styles*
+*Road, Outdoor, Light, Standard and greyscale styles*

 These are **LYR** files for OS MasterMap Topography Layer for the GeoPackage data format.